Hammed74/The-Electronics-Shop/READMENotes.md

 D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.
+Location: about.html, About.controller, mainscreen.html
+Lines: mainscreen.html Lines: 20 -24
+Change: Added about page, added about controller, added about button and back to home button

 E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.